stitchdata/docs/_database-integrations/dynamodb/dynamodb-v1.md

     anchor: "log-based-incremental-replication"
     summary: "Details about Log-based Incremental Replication via DynamoDB streams."
     content: |
-      This integration supports Full Table and Log-based replication.
-Log-based replication is done through DynamoDB streams, not Amazon Kinesis streams.
-In order to use streams, they must be enabled on the tables created in DynamoDB.
-When in your AWS account, go to the `manage streams` section and choose `New Image` or `New and old images`.
-If one of these aren't selected, the integration will fail during sync.
-This is handled on a table-by-table basis, so you must enable streams on each.

-      In AWS, streams are only retained for 24 hours, so when setting up a log-based replication, be sure to set the replication frequency to a time less than 24 hours.
-If not, you will be at risk of your data aging out.
+      Stitch's DynamoDB integration uses [DynamoDB Streams](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) to perform Log-based Incremental Replication.
+To use Log-based Incremental Replication, streams must be enabled on every table in DynamoDB you want to replicate using this Replication Method.

+      Refer to [Amazon's documentation](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html#Streams.Enabling) for instructions on enabling streams for DynamoDB tables.
+The **Manage Stream** options must be one of the following, or replication will be unsuccessful:

+        - `New Image`
+        - `New and old images`

+      Note: DynamoDB streams are purged after 24 hours.
+To ensure you don't lose data, set the integration's Replication Frequency to an interval less than 24 hours (ex: 12 hours).

+  - title: "Full Table Replication"
+    anchor: "full-table-replication"
+    summary: "Details about Full Table Replication Eventually Consistent Reads."
+    content: |
+      To perform Full Table Replications with Stitch's DynamoDB integration, Stitch uses scans to go through tables, rather than queries, so that no user action is required.

+      Stitch's DynamoDB integration will only use eventually consistent reads from your selected DynamoDB tables.
+What this means for you is that you will not see all of your recent data right away, but it will eventually catch up and return the latest records.
+For more information on Amazon's DynamoDB Read Consistency, please click [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.ReadConsistency.html).

+      {% include note.html type="single-line" content="**Note**: DynamoDB streams are purged after 24 hours.
+To ensure you don't lose data, set the integration's Replication Frequency to an interval less than 24 hours (ex: 12 hours)." %}
 ---
 {% assign integration = page %}
 {% include misc/data-files.html %}